 It is very important to seek advice from a housing adviser, particularly in cases where it could be argued you were sent to prison for a crime that was not premeditated, or was not deliberate because you were not able to understand the consequences of your own actions.

 What area can you be housed in if you are homeless?

-When you apply to a local council as homeless, the council will look to see if you have a local connection with their area.
+When you apply to a local council as homeless, the council checks to see if you have a local connection with its area.